Foreign ministers of five Central Asian countries call on PM Modi | Law-Order

 The recent developments in Afghanistan reinforced the importance of the Central Asian countries with three of them -- Tajikistan, Turkmenistan and Uzbekistan -- sharing borders with the war-torn nation.

-The second meeting of the India-Central Asia dialogue was organised by India in October last year virtually.
+The second meeting of the India-Central Asia Dialogue was organised by India in October last year in digital format.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)